 RF Attenuators Includes:

 RF resistive attenuator pads are used in many RF circuit design applications.
-The resistive attenuator pads are very easy to design and can be incorporated into many RF circuits very easily.
+The RF circuit design for resistive attenuator pads is very easy and they can be incorporated into many RF circuits very easily.

-They reduce the level of the signal and this can be used to ensure that the correct radio signal level enters another circuit block such as mixer or amplifier so that it is not overloaded, and they are also used to ensure that a good impedance match is obtained.
+RF attenuators reduce the level of the signal and this can be used to ensure that the correct radio signal level enters another circuit block such as an RF mixer or amplifier so that it is not overloaded, and they are also used to ensure that a good impedance match is obtained.

 Either Pi or T attenuator pads can be used and there is little to choose between them.
 They both use the same number of electronic components.
 Bridge T attenuator pads can also be used if required, but whilst they have some advantages in specific RF design applications, further electronic components are needed.

 Resistive attenuator pad types